Here, we will show you how to create your perfect travel plan, allowing you to choose the most suitable one.

 Huacachina Oasis

-Let’s talk about these seven days simply because that’s the average trip length for most travelers coming to Peru.
+Let’s focus on these seven days, as that’s the average trip length for most travelers visiting Peru.

 Why spend Day 1 in Lima?